RocketDerp/April14_2025/Art/ScreenPlay/RiverRun/James_Joyce_Crazy.md

 University of Tornto published this in year 1962.
 Joseph Campbell was publishing this in 1970 as recorded by WNYC radio station.

 Have we abandoned this self-awareness of science fiction storytelling?
 Of literacy, literature?
 And we are now in feedback loops of mocking science fiction fandom against science fiction fandom?
+Repeating, iterating like The Wake ending begins:

+* “Schizophrenia may be a necessary consequence of literacy.” ― Marshall McLuhan, University of Toronto, media studies / media ecology, [La galaxia Gutenberg: Génesis del homo typographicus](https://en.wikipedia.org/wiki/The_Gutenberg_Galaxy), year 1962, page 32

 &nbsp;